nandans-summer-camp/python-hello-world/README.md

 * [This is a great guide to using the terminal](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
 It's created by Ubuntu, but works perfectly for any Linux user and the first few sections should work for Mac as well.

 3. Get to know your package manager.
-For MacOS, I recommend using [Homebrew](https://brew.sh/).
+For MacOS, I recommend using [Homebrew](https://brew.sh/), although by the time you read this article there might be a new package manger in town.
 For Linux, you will have a default package manager (pacman, apt, yum, etc.).
 Read a bit about package management on your operating system.
 Package managers will let you install/manage applications for your system and allow you to do it all from the terminal, which is very convenient.

 4. Using your package manager, install `git` on your system if you don't already have it.
 To check if you have it, run `git --version` from the terminal.
 The current version is `2.27.0`, but it's not important to have the latest version right now.
 If you want a newer version, you can use your package manager to install the latest.
 It's good practice to keep up with the latest versions of your tools.
 Here are a couple of reasonable guides for learning what git is and how to use it (note: the only features you will need for now are `clone`, `commit`, and `push`):